Love-and-Tolerance/guide-site-dev/README.md

 Here is what I came up with for stone:
 ![Stone Done]

 Once you are happy with the texture you have made you are going to want to export it.
-Hit the file menu button and click “Overwrite stone.png”:
+Hit the file menu button and click `Overwrite stone.png`:
 ![Gimp Overwrite]

 Seeing Your Texture In-Game: